 * Beneteau 323, 331, 361 yachts, and one Bavaria 44 yacht (4 cabins, 2 heads) are available on this route

 The Sporades Islands lie to the North of Athens, in the Aegean Sea.
 Amongst other things, they are famous for the regular summer Meltemi winds, the setting for the recent “Mamma Mia” movie, the National Marine Park of Alonnisos (home of the endangered Mediterranean Monk Seal at the islands’ eastern extremity), and an amazing history of pirate invasions during the middle ages, which has left a legacy of fortified “old towns” throughout the islands.

-We have already visited the Sporades a couple of times during 2011, and spent a full season there in 2012, and we now know why people have been requesting our presence in the area for so long.
-We “felt our way” a little for the first season, and even though we know the area well now, there are still plenty of bays still to be discovered!
+We visited the Sporades a couple of times during 2011, and have now completed two full seasons there (2012 and 2013), and we now know why people have been requesting our presence in the area for so long.
+We have “felt our way” a little for the first couple of seasons, and even though we know the area well now, there are still plenty of bays still to be discovered!